 In distributing the draft report, or portions thereof, to the respondent and complainant, the RIO will inform the recipient of the confidentiality under which the draft report is made available and may establish reasonable conditions to ensure such confidentiality.
 For example, the RIO may require that the recipient sign a confidentiality agreement.

 Decision by Deciding Official.
-The RIO will assist the Investigation Committee in finalizing the draft investigation report, including ensuring that the respondent’s and complainant’s comments are included and considered as appropriate, and transmit the final investigation report to the DO, who will consult with the Dean of Faculty and determine in writing: (1) whether the university accepts the investigation report and findings; and (2) the appropriate institutional actions in response to the accepted findings of misconduct.
+The RIO will assist the Investigation Committee in finalizing the draft investigation report, including ensuring that the respondent’s and complainant’s comments are included and considered as appropriate, and transmit the final investigation report to the DO, who will consult with the Dean of Faculty and determine in writing: (1) whether the university accepts the investigation report and findings; and (2) the appropriate institutional actions in response to the accepted findings of misconduct, to be imposed by the DO.
 If this determination varies from the recommendations of the Investigation Committee, the DO will, as part of his/her written determination, explain in detail the basis for rendering a decision different from the recommendations of the investigation committee.
 Alternatively, the DO may return the report to the Investigation Committee with a request for further fact-finding or analysis.

 If the alleged misconduct is not substantiated by the inquiry or by the formal investigation, every effort shall be made by the DO to restore the reputation and integrity of the individual accused of misconduct.
 Furthermore, if it is determined that the allegations were made in bad faith, appropriate action against the complainant should be taken.
 If new evidence is brought to the attention of the DO at any time, he or she may determine at his or her discretion that the matter be referred back to the Investigation committee, or that a new committee be appointed to re-open the case.